membraneframework/unifex/pages/creating-unifex-nif.md

 ## Preparation

-In order to start working on NIF we need prepare a wew things:
+In order to start working on NIF we need prepare a few things:

 1. We need to add [Bunch](http://gihub.com/membraneframework/bunch) and [Unifex](http://gihub.com/membraneframework/unifex) to deps in `mix.exs`
     ```elixir